csye-6225-spring2024/tf_gcp_infra/README.md

 ## Assignment - 4

 1. An instance created from the custom image is deployed on our web-app subnet.
-2. Only 8080 port is allowed in our firewall and rest all ports denied using priority
+2. Only 8080 port is allowed in our firewall and rest all ports denied using priority.